reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

   * The project implements a dual-approval system to help prevent single points of failure.
   * AI approvals are tracked separately from human approvals in the review process.
 Humans must be responsible for the actual merge of pull-requests.
-  * Every user (e.g. AI, or human) must have a distinct code-signing identity (see 4.1.B).
+  * Every user (e.g., AI, or human) must have a distinct code-signing identity (see 4.1.B).
   * Only human controlled identities may merge branches, or commit to the default branch directly.

 ## 5. Implementation and Compliance